evmcnb/quartz/content/full/Atrial Fibrillation.md

 ![[z_attachments/Pasted image 20240131141504.png]]

 - $\beta$ blocker - bisoprolol, metaprolol (good in hyperthroid).
 Avoid in those with reactive airways
-- Calcium channel blockers (diltiazem, verapamil) - avoid in those with systolic [[Heart Failure]].
+- Calcium channel blockers (diltiazem, verapamil) - avoid in those with systolic [[Full/Heart Failure]].
 Verapamil interacts with digoxin
 - Digoxin - good in hypotension and heart failure, but still digoxin

 > [!success] What is the definition of appropriate response to rate control?